nmlau/octopress/source/_posts/2015-12-18-myfitnessjourney.markdown

 I'll start with a disclaimer: This isn't a guide.
 This is *my* fitness journey, how I achieved *my* goals with the time and effort *I* was willing to put forth.
 Although, at the same time, I'm a pretty normal guy so maybe these things will apply to you as well.
 Also, friends will often ask for advice so I figure I can just direct them here rather than attempt to cover everything poorly in person, and have them not retain that much.

+This whole post could be summed up with: Eat, Sleep, Workout, Be Consistent

 ### Table of Contents

 * Background